 Long-term goals are very important to my success

-I know $48,000 a year is not enough extra income to justify purchasing a 100k car, but I just started investing in December of 2010.
+I know $60,000 a year is not enough extra income to justify purchasing a Lamborghini car, but I just started investing in December of 2010.
 I plan to keep purchasing rental properties for at least the next ten years.
 My super aggressive goal is to own 100 rental properties by 2023.
 I have no idea how I will accomplish this goal given my current income and buying pace, but I also have no idea what exciting and lucrative opportunities may present themselves in the future.
 For the purpose of this article, I am going to assume I will buy three houses a year for ten years to show the income potential of long-term rentals.
 With this strategy I could easily afford the Countach and possibly the Muira with enough saving and planning.
+If you can’t afford to buy 3 rental properties a year, then check out this article where I detail how much you can make buying one rental property a year.

 What is the cost of a rental property